Jennie547/Jennie547/README.md

 # **Software Engineering Progress**

-Welcome to the **Software Engineering Progress Dashboard**, your central hub for tracking project milestones, activities, and accomplishments.
+Welcome to my **Software Engineering Progress Dashboard**, your central hub for tracking project milestones, activities, and accomplishments.
 This document provides a detailed overview of our journey, highlighting key achievements in project planning, design, implementation, testing, and deployment.

 ---